-H&M's financial reporting is carried out in compliance with the laws, statutes, regulations and recommendations that apply to companies listed on NASDAQ OMX Stockholm AB.
-It falls to the Board of Directors to ensure the quality of financial reporting with the help, for example, of the Auditing Committee (see text above).
+H&M's financial reporting is carried out in compliance with the laws and other rules that apply to companies listed on NASDAQ OMX Stockholm AB.
+It falls to the Board of Directors to ensure the quality of financial reporting with the help, for example, of the Auditing Committee.
 More information is available in the section on internal control over financial reporting.